fredericaltorres/Azure-VM-for-docker-and-visual-studio/README.md

-# Azure VM for docker and-visual-studio
+# Information about doing docker development using Visual Studio from an Azure VM

 # How to setup an Azure VM for Docker Development with Visual Studio